kboksa/work-day-scheduler/README.md

 ## Usage

 The user is able to add to the work day schedule and save their input.
-After the time pass the blocks turn red.
-When it is in the present they turn green, and if it is in the furtue they are grey.
+After the time pass the blocks turn grey.
+When it is in the present they turn red, and if it is in the future they are green.

 ![alt text](develop/assets/images/screenshot.png)